Home

 • Deriving growth rates from accounting ratios

-• Estimating the discount rate
+• Estimating the discount rate using the CAPM and other models

 • The relationship between risk (beta) and the P/E ratio